lsst-ts/ts_wep_new/README.md

 setup -k -r .
 ```

+## Example Script

+- **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index for LSST.
+- **mapSensorAndFieldIdxLsstFam.py**: Map the sensor name to the field point for LSST full-array mode (FAM).

 ## Test Gen 3 Repository

 In the folder `tests/testData/` there is a test repository for tasks that run with the Gen 3 DM middleware.